kubevirt/hyperconverged-cluster-operator/docs/api.md

 ## OperandResourceRequirements

-ResourceRequirements is a list of resource requirements for the operand workloads pods
+OperandResourceRequirements is a list of resource requirements for the operand workloads pods

 | Field | Description | Scheme | Default | Required |
 | ----- | ----------- | ------ | -------- |-------- |